 Capacity release at End User Domestic Point

-In case a Service Request for Firm Transmission Services at a power plant (CE) or an industrial client (CI) directly connected on the Transmission Grid cannot be confirmed, the TSO allocates the Firm Transmission Services to the Network User(s) indicated by the End User. , As far as the corresponding level of Firm Transmission Services is subscribed by the Network User(s) indicated by the End User, the TSO releases the Subscribed Transmission Services at the concerned End User Domestic Point for the other Network User(s).
+In case a Service Request for Firm Transmission Services at a power plant (CE) or an industrial client (CI) directly connected on the Transmission Grid cannot be confirmed, the TSO allocates the Firm Transmission Services and, if applicable, the associated Transmission Services, to the Network User(s) indicated by the End User.
+As far as the corresponding level of Firm Transmission Services is subscribed by the Network User(s) indicated by the End User, the TSO releases the Subscribed Transmission Services and, if applicable, the associated Transmission Services, at the concerned End User Domestic Point for the other Network User(s).

 In case the level of Firm Transmission Services initially subscribed by the other Network User(s) is higher than the level of Firm Transmission Services subscribed by the Network User(s) indicated by the End User, the remaining Transmission Services remain allocated to the other Network User(s).